isthatcentered/dist-to-ftp/README.md

-# Gatsby to FTP GitHub Action
+# Dist to FTP GitHub Action

-Deploy your gatsby site via ftp automatically
+Automatically deploy your dist folder via ftp

+_(Or whatever your build folder is called)_

 ## Inputs